LivingLogic/LivingLogic.Python.xist/docs/ULL.rst

 Expressions
 -----------

-:mod:`ll.ull` supports many of the operators supported by Python.
+:mod:`ll.ullc` supports many of the operators supported by Python.
 Getitem style element access is available, i.e. in the expression ``a[b]`` the following type combinations are supported: